SoRobby/DjangoReactivated/testproject02/readme.md

-# Django Reactivated Test Project 01
+# Django Reactivated Test Project 02

 ## Install Workflow

+Only difference between testproject01 and testproject02 is the method of how the node package of reactivated is installed.

 ##### 1. Create new environment